Go to our other sites

 During her time at UBC, Madhumita developed a real interest in international relations, ultimately changing her degree course and undertaking three exchange programmes, while also working as a research assistant for two professors.

-‘I’m majoring in global security, with minors in climate, environment, resources and sustainability,’ she said.
-‘I hope to graduate in 2020 and then to follow a research career in order to help inform future policy and practice.’
+'During my Masters degree at the Graduate Institute I majored in global security, with minors in climate, environment, resources and sustainability,’ she said.
+‘I graduated in 2020, and I am still on track to realise my ambition of a career in research in order to help inform future policy and practice.'